rgerganov/blog/content/post/hyundai-hack.md

 Cracking the zip password
 ---
 I decided to try the same cracking tool as greenluigi1 which is [bkcrack](https://github.com/kimci86/bkcrack).
 It implements a known plaintext attack discovered by Eli Biham and Paul C. Kocher.
+The attack requires at least 12 bytes of plaintext.
 My encrypted zip contains two zip files.
 So what would be a good known plaintext candidate?
 The ZIP file header of course!
 This is how it looks like:

 [{{% fluid_img class="pure-u-1-1" src="/images/zip-header.png" %}}](/images/zip-header.png)